 Cook your rice or quinoa in equal parts broth and water and you’ll be amazed with how much richer they taste.
 Saute or steam your veggies with a little vegetable broth to help mellow their flavor and keep them from drying out or add a splash to your tofu or tempeh to take it to the next level.

-It’s spring and everything is in bloom, so naturally you’re craving something fresh and sweet.
-Unfortunately, the best of the season’s fruit is still on the tree, waiting to ripen under the summer sun.
+It’s spring and everything is beginning bloom, so naturally you’re craving something fresh and sweet.
+However, the best of the season’s fruit is still on the tree, waiting to ripen under the summer sun.

 Keep your pantry stocked with an assortment of dried fruit to snack on in the early spring.
 If nothing else, it will stop you from spending half your paycheck on the post-Easter candy sales.

-Dried mango is our favorite, but you can also get dried pineapples, apples, apricots, cranberries and grapes (which for some reason are called raisins).
-Throw some in a baggie for a quick snack or mix it with peanuts and chocolate-covered nuts to make your own spring trail mix!
+Dried mango is one of our favorites, but you can also get dried pineapples, apples, apricots, cranberries and grapes (which for some reason are called raisins).
+Throw some in a baggie for a quick snack or mix it with nuts - chocolate covered or plain make your own spring trail mix!